manuschillerdev/svelte-styled-system/readme.md

 ### Defining your theme:

-The theme definition is nothing more than a plain JS-Object wrapped in a writable store, that should contain an attribute `breakpoints: string[]` at the top level as a minimum config if you want to use responsive attributes.
+The theme definition is nothing more than a plain JS-Object wrapped in a writable store, that should contain an attribute `breakpoints: string[]` at the top level as a minimum config (if you want to use responsive attributes).

 Besides that you can define all of your design variables just as you like.